-One of the first firms in the nation to perform environmental due diligence in the 1980's, and conduct training for banks and attorneys as early as 1989.
+We were one of the first firms in the nation to perform environmental due diligence in the 1980's, and conduct training for banks and attorneys as early as 1989.

-Vapor Intrusion - Starting in the early 1990's, KERAMIDA was one of the first firms in the nation to perform vapor intrusion assessments and mitigation/remediation.
+Starting in the early 1990's, KERAMIDA was one of the first firms in the nation to perform vapor intrusion assessments and mitigation/remediation.

-Developed and given hundreds of lectures and training courses on environmental due diligence.
+Our professionals have developed and given hundreds of lectures and training courses on environmental due diligence.

-Decades of experience drafting environmental due diligence policies for numerous banks, as well as training their staff on these policies.
+Our experts have decades of experience drafting environmental due diligence policies for numerous banks, as well as training their staff on these policies.

 We are the Choice Technical Due Diligence Consultant for many banks and law firms throughout the U.S.

-Environmental Site Assessments and Investigation
+Experts in Environmental Site Assessments and Investigation

-Our professionals have performed assessments for both purchasers and buyers, as well as on behalf of banks, law firms, cities, and insurance companies.
+Our professionals have performed environmental assessments for both purchasers and buyers, as well as on behalf of banks, law firms, cities, and insurance companies.
 Our experience has given us a broad perspective on both technical issues and regulatory constraints related to environmental site assessments in a wide variety of situations, such as housing developments, apartment complexes, farmland, service stations, manufacturing facilities, industrial complexes, health care facilities, and numerous other businesses.